btjanaka/dance-old/README.md

 ```
 dance.py --mode GENERATE \
          --mol2dirs dir1,dir2,dir3 \
-         --output-mols-smi output-mols.smi \
-         --output-mols-oeb output-mols.oeb \
-         --output-tri-n-data output-tri-n-data.csv \
-         --output-tri-n-bonds output-tri-n-bonds.csv \
-         --output-props-binary output-props.binary \
+         --generate-output-dir my-output \
          --log debug
 ```

-Reads in molecules from dir1, dir2, and dir3, filters out the ones with a single trivalent nitrogen atom, and writes the resulting molecules to output-mols.smi and output-mols.oeb.
-Additional data are stored in output-tri-n-data.csv and output-tri-n-bonds.csv, and DanceProperties are stored in output-props.binary.
+Reads in molecules from dir1, dir2, and dir3, filters out the ones with a single trivalent nitrogen atom, and writes the results to files in a directory called my-output.
 Prints log messages as low as DEBUG to stderr.

 #### PLOTHIST mode